Getting Started with Red Hat OpenShift Application Runtimes

 - A collection of runtimes, such as WildFly Swarm and Spring Boot, designed to run on OpenShift.

 - A prescriptive approach to cloud-native development on OpenShift.

-The goal of Red Hat OpenShift Application Runtimes is to provide opinionated architectures, design patterns, tools, and best practices in ready-made example applications you can execute on OpenShift to enable cloud-native development.
+The goal of Red Hat OpenShift Application Runtimes is to provide prescriptive architectures, design patterns, tools, and best practices in ready-made example applications that you can execute on OpenShift to enable cloud-native development.

-Cloud-native development is an approach to developing, deploying, and running applications that fully embrace the advantages of cloud computing.
+Cloud-native development is an approach to developing, deploying, and running applications that take full advantage of cloud computing.